docs.rockarch.org

 10. Make sure to safely eject the hardware you were imaging.
 Failure to do so can result in irreparable damage to the media.

-11. Update the item’s transfer status in the Digital Media Log (See Recording Transfers in Digital Media Log for further instruction).
+11. Update the item’s transfer status in the Digital Media Log.

 3 and a Half Inch and 5 and One Quarter Inch Floppy Disks